- Patients & Visitors

 Can I bring my service animal to my appointment, emergency department or inpatient stay?

 Marshall welcomes your service animal during your visit.
 We encourage you to ask staff any questions you may have.
-Your service animal must be:
+Please follow our simple rules when you bring your service animal to any of our locations.
+Click here to download the fact sheet.

-Under your control with a leash or harness
+- Under your control with a leash, harness or teether (unless your disability prevents it).

 A service animal may be removed from the Marshall facility if the animal: